 Many travel businesses have data transfer and sharing arrangements.
 This is still ok but you MUST ensure that you have appropriate contracts in place.

-Consent is a pivotal part of GDPR.
+Consent is a pivotal part of how GDPR impact your travel business.
 Your consent mechanisms are a critical consideration.
 Gone are the days of a pre-ticked box to sign up for a newsletter and third-party sharing.
 An individual now has to physically “opt-in” to any correspondence.
 It is mandatory to demonstrate consent.
 It is also mandatory to allow any person you are contacting an easy route to “opt out”.

 Legitimate interest is a further area for consideration of processing and especially applicable to travel businesses.
 Understanding why you are processing the data you require – for instance, the personal data required to fulfill the action of booking a package holiday.
 In essence, your travel company, and employees should only ask for any relevant information that is needed.
 In short, would your client agree that you need all the information you are storing?